MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/09-OrgData-Add-Auth-MGT.md

 <!-- markdownlint-disable MD041 -->

+Enhance user productivity by integrating organizational data — including emails, files, chats, and calendar events — directly into your custom applications.
+By leveraging Microsoft Graph APIs and Azure Active Directory, you can seamlessly retrieve and display relevant data within your apps, reducing the need for users to switch contexts.
+Whether it's referencing an email sent to a customer, reviewing a Teams message, or accessing a file, users can quickly find the information they need without leaving your app, streamlining their decision-making process.

 In this exercise, you will:

 - Create an Azure Active Directory (AAD) app registration so that Microsoft Graph can access organizational data and bring it into the app.